mishushakov/floating-chat/README.md

 - `open`, when the floating window state went from closed to open
 - `close`, when the floating window state went from open to closed
-- `toggle`, when the floating window state was toggled
+- `toggle`, when the floating window state was changed

 Example in Vue: